 Fleur de Paris makes each hat like it’s a party on your head.
 Though most are very refined, each hat expresses some flight of fancy (or feather).

-“Bold hatmakers since 1895,” Goorin Bros. is not your pawpaw’s hat shop, unless you pawpaw was super-cool.
-Part classic, part hip hop, Goorin Bros.
-American-made hats are functional and fashionable.
+“Bold hatmakers since 1895,” Goorin Bros. part classic – part hip hop American-made hats are functional and fashionable.
+Leonardo DiCaprio bought a bunch while in town.

 Perfume Shop – Bourbon French Parfums*